JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 Onboarding engineers to a project is hard.
 Especially if you're in a small team (e.g. Android developers) without a whole HR framework, and instead have to make up your own processes!
 I've onboarded tens of engineers (and been onboarded of course), so here's a few mistakes I've learned from, and my current preferred approach for onboarding new engineers.

 Importantly, I am excluding all company-wide onboarding.
-For example, GDPR training, company history, all of that is completely out of scope.
+For example, GDPR training, financial predictions, all of that is completely out of scope.
 I'll only cover the onboarding into an actual software team, not the company itself.

 ## Previous approaches